Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The method of detoxification hemosorption in acute poisoning
+Method of detoxifying hemosorption in acute poisoning

 Equipment |

-Mass-exchange device |
+Mass transfer device |

-When performing hemosorption in the prehospital stage, the amount of sorbent can be reduced to 75-100 ml with a corresponding decrease in the mass exchanger sizes |
+When performing hemosorption at the prehospital stage, the amount of sorbent can be reduced to 75-100 ml with a corresponding reduction in the size of the mass exchanger. |

 Disposable special |